-SECTION 16.
-In Colorado Revised Statutes, 1-4-801, amend (1), (2) (a.5), (2) (b), and (2) (b.5), as follows:
+SECTION 17.
+In Colorado Revised Statutes, 1-4-801, amend (1), (2) (b), and (4); and repeal (2) (a.5), (2) (b.5), (2) (c) (II), (2) (c.5), (2) (c.7), as follows:

 1-4-801.
 Designation of party candidates by petition.
-(1) Candidates for political party nominations FOR AN OFFICE OTHER THAN A COVERED OFFICE to be made by primary election AND CANDIDATES FOR THE ALL-CANDIDATE PRIMARY FOR COVERED OFFICE may be placed on the primary election ballot by petition.
-Every petition to nominate candidates for a primary election OR FOR THE ALL-CANDIDATE PRIMARY ELECTION shall state the name of the office for which the person is a candidate and the candidate's name and address and shall designate in not more than three words the name of the political party which the candidate represents.
+(1) Candidates for political party nominations FOR AN OFFICE OTHER THAN A COVERED OFFICE to be made by primary election may be placed on the primary election ballot by petition.
+Every petition to nominate candidates for a primary election shall state the name of the office for which the person is a candidate and the candidate's name and address and shall designate in not more than three words the name of the political party which the candidate represents.
 No petition shall contain the name of more than one person for the same office.